E-G-C/avs-workshop-step-by-step/module-3-task-3.md

 ![](media/5f22e72b7e51403fbfaea81cf0aa0a07.png)

-Optionally, you can confirm that the newly created segment is also visible in the Azure portal (navigate to GROUPZ-AVS-SDDC Private Cloud and select the **Segments** item in the Workload Networking menu on the left-hand side.
+Optionally, you can confirm that the newly created segment is also visible in the Azure portal (navigate to GPSUS-NAMEZ-SDDC Private Cloud and select the **Segments** item in the Workload Networking menu on the left-hand side.

 ![](media/da0bcd9932febb3eba083afac1db3712.png)